Jordan Hugill: Cardiff City loan

 On 30 January 2022, Hugill returned to the Championship to join Cardiff City on loan until the end of the 2021–22 season.
 His debut came at the Cardiff City Stadium later that same day, and he scored the opening goal in a 2–1 win over Nottingham Forest.
 He had an enjoyable spell with Steve Morison's "Bluebirds", helping the team to avoid relegation, in contrast to his time at West Brom where he was frozen out of the first-team and forced to train alone.

 Rotherham United

-On 25 January 2023, Hugill joined fellow Championship club Rotherham United on a three-and-a-half year deal after being signed for an undisclosed fee.
+On 25 January 2023, Hugill joined fellow Championship club Rotherham United on a three-and-a-half-year deal after being signed for an undisclosed fee.
+He failed to find the net in his first six games for the "Millers", but was praised by manager Matt Taylor for his all round contribution to the team.
+He did though challenge Hugill to work on becoming a bigger threat in set-pieces.
+He scored five goals in 18 games in the second half of the 2022–23 season, scoring braces against former clubs Queens Park Rangers and West Bromwich Albion.

+He struggled with knee problems in the 2023–24 pre-season.
+He went on a goal drought form October as Leam Richardson's team struggled at the foot of the table and he again suffered with a knee problem.
+He scored a brace in a 5–2 win over former club Cardiff City on the final day of the season as Rotherham exited the Championship.
+He scored five goals from 35 games in the 2024–25 campaign.

 Style of play

-Hugill is a target man forward, has great strength and is able to out-muscle opposition defenders.
+Hugill is a target man forward, has great strength and can out-muscle opposition defenders.
 Former Port Vale teammate Tom Pope stated that Hugill had an excellent attitude and "was desperate to learn and improve".